Operation Independence: 1975

-On 10 October, a UH-1H helicopter was hit by small arms fire during an offensive reconnaissance mission near Acheral, killing its door gunner.
+On 10 October, a UH-1H helicopter piloted by Second Lieutenant Oscar Delfino was hit by small arms fire during an offensive reconnaissance mission near Acheral, killing its door gunner, Corporal José Anselmo Ramírez and wounding Captain Armando Valiente (a commando).
 After an emergency landing, other helicopters carried out rocket attacks on the reedbed.
-A total of 13 guerrillas were killed in the ensuing firefight.
-On 17 October, near Los Sosas, an army platoon was ambushed losing four men.
-On 24 October, during a night mission that took place on the banks of Fronterista River, three men from the 5th Brigade were killed.
-Between 8 and 16 November 1975, there were other engagements in which the 5th Brigade suffered another three losses.
+A total of 13 guerrillas were reported killed in the ensuing firefight.

+On 24 October, during another clash that took place with ERP guerrillas on the banks of Fronterista River, Second Lieutenant Diego Barceló and Privates Orlando Moya and Carlos Vizcarra from the 5th Brigade were killed.

+On 8 November 1975 there was a further engagement near Fronterita Stream in which the 5th Brigade suffered another two killed, Corporal Wilfredo Napoleón Méndez and Private Benito Oscar Pérez.

-On 18 December, Acdel Vilas was relieved from his post and Antonio Domingo Bussi assumed command of the operations.
+On 18 December, Acdel Vilas was relieved of his post and Antonio Domingo Bussi assumed command of the operations.
 Shortly afterwards, Bussi told Vilas over the phone: "Vilas, you have left me nothing to do."

-On 29 December, Bussi launched Operation La Madrid I, the first of a series of four search and destroy operations.
+On 29 December, Bussi launched Operation La Madrid I, the first of a series of four major search-and-destroy operations.